shashank2111/shashank2111/README.md

 ### Student Developer | Passionate Programming

-- 🔭 I’have worked on Spring Boot,Spring Jdbc, Node, Express, Pos
+- 🔭 I’have worked on Spring Boot,Spring Jdbc, NodeJS, ExpressJS, PostgreSQL, AWS
-- 🌱 I’m currently learning and exploring new technologies.
+- 🌱 I’m currently learning and exploring new technologies in the domain of machine learning.
-- 💬 Ask me about Angular, Blazor, ASP.NET Core, C#, Firebase, Blogging
 - 📫 How to reach me: [@Raven__2306][twitter]

 <!-- ## 🤝 Connect with me: